coozycoola/homeschool-legal-prep-web/README.md

-# Homeschool Hour Tracker - Web Hosting
+# Homeschool Legal Prep - Web Hosting

 This folder contains the web hosting files for the password reset functionality.